-- The CRA will never disclose important information in emails or include links unless you have already explicitly spoken to an agent on the phone, and they said they would follow up with links or forms.
-Typically, they will only email you to inform you of a message waiting in your actual CRA account, or they will send you a physical piece of mail.
+- The CRA will only disclose important information in emails or include links if you have already explicitly spoken to an agent on the phone, and they said they would follow up with links or forms.

 - As with the phone, the CRA will never demand immediate payment through an email link or in the form of gift cards.

 Does the CRA still send physical mail?
 Yes.
-Are there occasionally mail scams?
-Sadly, also yes.
-This is one of more rare instances when it comes to tax scams; however, it does occur.
+Are there occasional mail scams?
+Sadly, also, yes.
 Like the other methods in our article, there are a few ways to discern real CRA mail from fake: